Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 Souvenirs

-$15.95 - box of Läderach chocolate from the Zürich airport
+$15.95 - box of Läderach chocolate from the Zurich airport

-What to Wear in Zürich?
+What to Wear in Zurich?

 Within this elegantly modern fashion landscape, neutral colors like black, navy, and gray dominate.
 Effortlessly blend amongst the locals by crafting outfits which pair refined simplicity with a touch of contemporary edge.
 Smart and sophisticated workwear-inspired aesthetics are seen in the bustling financial district, while innovative fabrics comprising well-tailored, trendy pieces prevent the ensemble from feeling too stuffy.
-Regardless of the season, always aim for a balance of style and practicality, as the city’s climate requires a versatile wardrobe:
+Regardless of the season, always aim to balance style and practicality, as the city’s climate requires a versatile wardrobe:

 Sharp Blazers